 Imagine yourself back in school.
-Your favourite school.

-Your daily life consists of little more than school and hanging out with friends.
-You have a preferred group of guys and gals you keep company with.
-Some of them get on your nerves now and then.
-Wait, actually, the whole group teases you more than anybody else.
+Your daily life consists of little more than school and hanging out with a preferred group of schoolmates.
+After lessons, you loiter about in school, or make short excursions to nearby places.
+Once in a while, say twice a semester, you go somewhere further, a celebration of the everything and nothing that is adolescence.
+Regarding your buddies, some of them get on your nerves now and then.
+Wait, the whole group actually teases you more than anyone else.
 But given any choice, you would still prefer to be with this lot.
-If only for the fact they feel more tolerable than the rest of the world.
+You can’t imagine how days would be without their company.
+Despite their incessant pranks and gimmicks, they still feel to be more tolerable than the rest of the world.

 That’s what I’d do.